 Recommendation 5: train people most likely to receive disclosures

 At QUT, staff will continue to be trained to ensure they are able to:

-- listen to and validate the experience of people making a disclosure, and
+- Listen to and validate the experience of people making a disclosure

-- support and refer them to relevant support services at QUT (QUT Discrimination Advisers).
+- support and refer them to relevant support services at QUT (QUT Harassment and Discrimination Advisers).

 We ensure that staff continue to be trained to understand the important role they play as a first responder.